lindenhutchinson/task_notifier/README.md

 Upon finding the authentication token in the cookies after your automated login to ontrack, the actual accessing the API is a lot faster.

-If you don't want to mess around with selenium and just want to try out the script, you can easily pass in an auth_token from your browser, created after you login.
-You can find this by pressing F12 then going to the network tab.
-From here you should see some URLs that look like

-	https://ontrack.deakin.edu.au/api/projects?auth_token=AUTH TOKEN WILL BE HERE&include_inactive=true

-just paste that value into the Ontrack constructor and you'll skip the entire slow part of the script.

 ## Emailer

 The script uses SMTP to send emails to a designated address.
 If you want to use a gmail account as the sender, you will need to have its access level set to lowest security

-The function get_updated_email() will call the required functions to check every unit for any task updates, then formats and sends these as an email